trapexit/mergerfs/README.md

 Originally mergerfs would return EXDEV whenever a rename was requested which was cross directory in any way.
 This made the code simple and was technically complient with POSIX requirements.
 However, many applications fail to handle EXDEV at all and treat it as a normal error or they only partially support EXDEV (don't respond the same as `mv` would).
 Such apps include: gvfsd-fuse v1.20.3 and prior, Finder / CIFS/SMB client in Apple OSX 10.9+, NZBGet, Samba's recycling bin feature.

-* If using a policy which tries to preserve directories (epmfs)
+* If using a policy which tries to preserve directories (epmfs,eplfs)
   * Using the `rename` policy get the list of files to rename
   * For each file attempt rename:
     * If failure with ENOENT run `create` policy